Ayush141910/virus-cgr-project/README.md

 https://www.ncbi.nlm.nih.gov/refseq/targetedloci/viral/

 The dataset consists of **664 complete reference genomes** across multiple viral families.
-The data is **not stored in the repository** due to file size, but is downloaded automatically using Biopython's Entrez utilities inside the notebook:
+The data is **not stored in the repository** due to size, and is downloaded automatically using Biopython's Entrez utilities inside the notebook:

 ```python
 from Bio import Entrez